HydroModPy/HydroModPy/examples/projects/04_streamflow_intermittence_in_transient/README.md

 only the months that fail, and leaves the other two specific yields untouched.

-The gauge itself is now declared too: `[data.hydrometry]` loads the daily discharge at the Nancon station, which `hydrograph_sim_obs`, `scatter_one_to_one` and `residuals` compare the simulated baseflow to, and which the run scores with eleven fit metrics of its own.
+The gauge itself is now declared too: `[data.hydrometry]` loads the daily discharge at the Nancon station, which `hydrograph_log_nse` compares the simulated baseflow to, and which the run scores with eleven fit metrics of its own.
+The other four comparison figures read those same 36 pairs, so the gallery keeps one and leaves the rest to `hmp viz show`.

 The ONDE observers who record whether a site still flows are not declared here: their record on this catchment starts in 2012, ten years after the window this